plotters-rs/plotters/README.md

 * How to check if a backend writes file successfully ?

 	The behavior of Plotters backend is consistent with standard library.
-	When the backend instance is being dropped, `DrawingArea::present` or `Backend::present` is called automatically whenever is needed.
-When the `persent` method is called from `drop`, any error will be sliently ignored.
+    When the backend instance is being dropped, [`crate::drawing::DrawingArea::present()`] or `Backend::present()` is called automatically whenever is needed.
+When the `present()` method is called from `drop`, any error will be silently ignored.

-	In the case that error handling is important, you need manually call `present` method before the backend gets dropped.
+    In the case that error handling is important, you need manually call the `present()` method before the backend gets dropped.
 	For more information, please see the examples.